-Eosinophilic gastritis (EG) is a buildup of white blood cells called eosinophils.
-It can lead to long term inflammation of the stomach.
-EG can make it hard for the body to get enough nutrients from food.
+Eosinophilic gastritis (EG) is a condition that results in inflammation of the stomach.
+It can make it hard for the body to get enough nutrients from food.

-EG may occur in cycles.
-Symptom may fade or stop for a time, then they may flare up again.
+EG may happen in cycles.
+Symptoms may fade or stop for a time and then may flare up again.

-It is not clear what causes EG. It is likely due to a blend of gene defects and the environment.
+It is not clear what causes EG. It is likely due to genetics and the environment.
 It may also be linked to an allergic reaction.

 - Family members with allergies or asthma